Tamsalu

 Tamsalu is a town in Tapa Parish, Lääne-Viru County, Estonia.

+The town has a station on the Tallinn-Tartu railway.

+As of December 31, 2021, the town had a population of 2415.

 History

-The town was first mentioned in 1512, but remained an insignificant village until 1876.
-After that it was on the railroad line from Tartu to Tallinn.
-It was given town status in 1996.
-Before the administrative reform in 2017 it was the administrative centre of Tamsalu Parish.
+The settlement was first mentioned in 1512, but remained an insignificant village until 1876, when the Tallinn-Tartu railway was built.
+The settlement became a town in 1996.
+Before the administrative reform in 2017, the town was the administrative center of the former Tamsalu Parish.